elastos/Elastos.Hive.Java.SDK/HOW_TO_USE_APIS.md

 ### Client

-#### 1. Create a Client
+#### 1. Create a Vault

-The first API to use Hive SDK is to create a client object to expected hive storage service.
-For example, the following paragraph is to create to a client to Hive Node:
+The first API to use Hive SDK is to create a vault object to expected hive storage service.
+For example:

 ```Java
             Client.Options options = new Client.Options();